arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ### Powering the Opta™

-Opta™ can be powered by the following:
+Opta™ can be powered in different ways:

 - Using a **USB-C® cable** (not included) for programming purposes only. **Opta™'s output ports (relay outputs) are not powered via its USB-C® port**.
 - Using an external **+12 VDC to +24 VDC power supply** connected to Opta™'s power supply terminals.
 Please, refer to the [pinout section](#pinout) of the user manual.